 Joana received the shoebox at a vacation bible school in Quezon City, a suburb of Manila.
 Included in the box was a small photo of a little boy in a cowboy shirt holding a lariat.
 The boy had included his name and address.

-She wanted to write and tell him how the box had impacted her.
-Although Joana mailed the young blonde boy a letter, he never received it.
+She wanted to write to him and describe how the box had impacted her, but when Joana mailed the young blonde boy a letter, he never received it.

-The only information she had to go on was a name: Tyrel Wolfe.
-Numerous options appeared when she did a search.
-One name popped up from Idaho.
+She searched for Tyrel Wolfe.
+Numerous options appeared, but one name popped up from Idaho.
 The boy in the photo was dressed in cowboy-type attire with a rustic mountain background.
 She had never been to the United States, but she knew that Idaho had mountains.
 Was this ‘Tyrel Wolfe’ the one?
 She clicked on the link and submitted a friend request.

 In the rural community of Midvale (pop.
 160), Tyrel was intrigued by a message from “a random girl in the Philippines.”